mary-wyckoff

 Education

 I received my BSN, MSN Family Practice, post-masters Adult Acute Care, and PhD from Barry University, Florida.
 I received a post-master in Neonatology from Duke University, North Carolina and Northeastern University in Boston, Massachusetts and remain board certified across the continuum of care.
-I thoroughly love nursing and continue to practice across the lifespan of healthcare.

 On a personal level, I am married with three children, two who are nurse practitioners and one daughter with a Master’s degree in health administration.
 I have 6 grandchildren who are uniquely adorable.
 I absolutely love snow, Christmas, puppies, especially Golden retrievers and Papillons.
 When I am not teaching or providing care I am hiking, biking, kayaking, or skiing.